 10. British Columbia, Canada

 As the second largest country in the world, Canada is home to thousands of epic hiking trails, from well-trodden marked paths to rough tracts through the wilderness.
-There are several famous treks here, including the Great Divide Trail, which stretches through the Canadian Rockies, and the Trans Canada Trail, an incredible coast-to-coast trail that spans the width of the entire country.
+There are several famous treks here, including the Great Divide Trail, which stretches through the Canadian Rockies, and the Trans Canada Trail, an incredible coast-to-coast path that spans the width of the entire country.

 But, for something a bit more achievable, head to British Columbia, where there are treks for every ability level – and seemingly every landscape too.
 The Sunshine Coast Trail is a 112-mile backcountry trek through shady forests, up panoramic mountains, and along shorelines, creeks, and lakes.
 Jasper and Banff national parks are also criss-crossed by trails that take you past truly sensational scenery.